vmware/terraform-provider-tanzu-mission-control/docs/resources/iam_policy.md

 # IAM Policy

-The `tanzu-mission-control_iam_policy` resource allows you to add, update, and delete role bindings to a particular scope for identity and access management through Tanzu Mission Control.
+The `tanzu_mission_control_iam_policy` resource allows you to add, update, and delete role bindings to a particular scope for identity and access management through Tanzu Mission Control.

 IAM policy (also known as Access Management) allows you to implement role-based access control (RBAC) in Tanzu Mission Control.
 For more information, see [Access Control.][access-control]